nzzdev/Storytelling-Styleguide/pages/graphic-images/graphic-images.md

 # Google Earth 3d view of a building

-A basic solution for DDJ you'll find here: https://3.basecamp.com/3500782/buckets/10878677/documents/1598132399#__recording_1793630293

-As an advanced version, the building stands out from the background.
-After finding the best possible perspective in Google Earth Pro, the screenshot will be further processed in Adobe Photoshop.
-First retouch the photo by taking out the background.
-Soften the background by using 5% of Gaussian Blur (Gaußscher Weichzeichner).
-Then place a 40% transparent, white layer over the backround.
-Also retouch the logo and texts on the screenshot and instead mention the source in Q respectively underneath the graphic in the print version.
-For all further additions in the picture like text and coloured layers please orientate in our styleguide definitions.
+For data journalists or cases with a tight deadline, please refer to [the tutorial](https://3.basecamp.com/3500782/buckets/10878677/documents/1598132399#__recording_1793630293) in Basecamp.

+For a more advanced version, take the following steps to create an graphic image:
+- Find the best possible perspective in Google Earth Pro, download a screenshot
+- Open the screenshot in Photoshop
+- Retouch the photo by removing the background
+- Soften the background by using 5% of Gaussian Blur (Gaußscher Weichzeichner)
+- Place a 40% transparent, white layer over the background
+- Remove the logo and text on the screenshot and put those references in the source field in Q once you create an infographic from the image (respectively place the information underneath the graphic in the print version)
+- for all further additions including text and colored layers, refer to the definitions on the [color page](https://nzzdev.github.io/Storytelling-Styleguide/#/colors)

 ```image
 plain: true